C4ptainCrunch/thesis/source/index.rst

 We set the following encoding conventions:
  - :code:`0` is South, :code:`1` is North,
- - player's actions are numbered from :code:`0` to :code:`5`, :code:`0` being the leftmost pit in front of him, :code:`5` being the rightmost.
+ - player's actions are numbered from :code:`0` being the leftmost pit in front of him to :code:`5` being the rightmost.

 First, we define a dataclass with the minimal attributes needed to store a state of the game.